kaifsiddiquei/GITBOOK/core-features/getting-started/connecting-your-wallet.md

 ## Wallet Connection Methods

 ### Method 1: Direct Wallet Connection
-1. Click "Connect Wallet" on the DEXGO platform
+1. Click "Connect Wallet" on the DecNect platform
 2. Select your wallet provider from the list
 3. Authorize the connection in your wallet
 4. Approve the necessary permissions